10/7/13

 (Return to top) Note: this material is copywritten and should not be posted without permission.

-12.10 pm on Monday and Thursday in Serin 287E.
-Thank you everyone for voting for this new time-slot.
-See: google_sheet.
+2:00-3:20 pm on Monday and Wednesday in ARC-205 on Busch campus.
 Occasionally, to make up for my travel, we will hold an additional class at a time we have to determine.
 I apologize for this inconvenience.

 Office hour: 9:50am Tuesday or by arrangement.
 Tel x 9033